Architgupta001/Text-Editor/README.md

 ## Contributing
-Pull requests are welcome.
+Pull requests are welcome but spamming is not allowed.
-Hacktoberfest beginers are welcome for this project.
+Dont ruin the learning environment